 The cards are the intuitive expression of what I visualise in my mind when I connect with aspects of the flower essence of each plant I have chosen for the deck.
 Flower essences are said to contain the healing energy of plants.
 Some of the qualities of these essences are utilised in the making of these cards.

 In total, there are 55 plant ally cards included.
 Many of the plants selected are wildflowers, as they demonstrate immense powers of strength and resilience.
 Their intention is to act as prompts to inspire you whenever you feel the need for extra support or guidance.

 Each vibrant card contains a beautiful piece of artwork combined with a powerful word(s) of wisdom on one side and a carefully chosen aspect of the flower essence information on the other.

 The visual feel of the plant essence is created to enlighten and bring some additional meaning to your life.

 Why an Oracle deck and not a Tarot?

 With less structure to an oracle card deck, there is more scope to allow your intuition and the connected universal guidance of life to truly shape the reading.
-It is about you, your intuition and your interpretation being left to its own devices to guide you, as opposed to a structured reading from a tarot card.
+It is about you, your intuition, and your interpretation is left to its own devices to guide you, as opposed to a structured reading from a tarot card.

 How to use your cards